chik0di/world-largest-banks-ETL/README.md

   c.
 Extract the information for New Delhi office, that is Name and MC_INR_Billion

-- Write a function to log the progress of the code.
+- Log the progress of the code.

 - While executing the data initialization commands and function calls, maintain appropriate log entries.